patrickkunka/easydropdown/README.md

 ### What Is It?

-EasyDropDown is a jQuery plugin that turns humble <select> elements into styleable drop-down menus for use in forms or general UI/navigation.
+EasyDropDown is a jQuery plugin that effortlessly turns humble <select> elements into styleable drop-down menus for use in forms or general UI/navigation.

 It's like Chosen but with only the essential features: